City-of-Helsinki/bestpractice/docs/accessibility.md

 ## Testing and analyzing accessibility
 ### Static code analysis
 Use the [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y) accessibility linting library that identifies and enforces a number of accessibility rules.
-Create-react-app [comes bundled with](https://github.com/facebook/create-react-app/blob/master/packages/eslint-config-react-app/README.md#accessibility-checks) the said library.
+Create-react-app [comes bundled with](https://github.com/facebook/create-react-app/blob/master/packages/eslint-config-react-app/README.md#accessibility-checks) this library with a subset of rules activated.

 ### Automated testing
 * Run Google Lighthouse / Chrome DevTools [Accessibility audit](https://developers.google.com/web/tools/chrome-devtools/accessibility/reference).
 Consider checking [how the accessibility score is calculated](https://developers.google.com/web/tools/lighthouse/v3/scoring#a11y) to understand which things are most important to get right.
 * Include the [axe](https://github.com/dequelabs/axe-core) accessibility testing engine in your development process.
 For React development, use the [react-axe](https://github.com/dequelabs/react-axe) library.
+There is also an [axe CLI](https://github.com/dequelabs/axe-cli) and a [Chrome extension](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd).

 ### Manual testing
 * Unplug your mouse and navigate the service with a keyboard only